hernandezb3/llama-on-uconn-hpc/README.md

 # hostname should return your assigned login node e.g., login4
 hostname
 ```
+* __Step B:__ (Option 2) Login to Storrs HPC from VS Code:
+Install the following extensions in VS Code:
+- Remote - SSH
+- Remote - SSH Editing Configuration Files
+- Remote - Tunnels
+- Remote Explorer

+Click the Remote Host tab in the bottom left corner of VS Code and select Connect to Host from the menu.
+Select + Add New SSH Host and type the path netid@hpc2.storrs.hpc.uconn.edu (inserting your personal NetID to the path).
+A configuration file will generate automatically and you'll be prompted to enter your password.

 ### Transfer Files
 FileZilla is a File Transfer Protocol (FTP) allowing files to be transferred between your computer and HPC over the internet.
 The Python script and the files it references need to be transferred to HPC.
 Note that since the transfer occurs over the internet, you need to be connected to the UConn network (see the Connect to a VPN section above).